kubernetes/website/docs/tasks/debug-application-cluster/local-debugging.md

 ## Getting a shell on a remote cluster

-If you start `telepresence` with no arguments, you'll get a special shell.
-Unlike a remote shell, the telepresence shell runs locally, giving you full access to your filesystem.
+Open a terminal and run `telepresence` with no arguments to get a `telepresence` shell.
+This shell runs locally, giving you full access to your local filesystem.

-There are a variety of ways that the local shell can be used.
-For example, you could write a shell script on your laptop, and run it directly from the shell in real-time.
-You can do this on a remote shell as well, of course, but you may not be able to use your preferred code editor, and the script is deleted when you terminate the container.
+The `telepresence` shell can be used in a variety of ways.
+For example, write a shell script on your laptop, and run it directly from the shell in real time.
+You can do this on a remote shell as well, but you might not be able to use your preferred code editor, and the script is deleted when the container is terminated.

-You can exit the shell by typing `exit`.
+Enter `exit` to quit and close the shell.

 ## Developing or debugging an existing service

-When developing an application on Kubernetes, you typically code/debug a single service, but that service may require access to other services for proper testing and debugging.
-One option for coding and debugging is to use your continuous deployment pipeline, but even the fastest deployment pipeline introduces a delay in the code/debug cycle.
+When developing an application on Kubernetes, you typically program or debug a single service.
+The service might require access to other services for testing and debugging.
+One option is to use the continuous deployment pipeline, but even the fastest deployment pipeline introduces a delay in the program or debug cycle.

-With the `--swap-deployment` option, Telepresence lets you swap an existing deployment with the Telepresence proxy.
-This lets you run your service locally while connecting to the remote Kubernetes cluster -- while letting other services in the remote cluster also access your locally running instance.
-To run Telepresence with `--swap-deployment`, type:
+Use the `--swap-deployment` option to swap an existing deployment with the Telepresence proxy.
+Swapping allows you to run a service locally and connect to the remote Kubernetes cluster.
+The services in the remote cluster can now access the locally running instance.

+To run telepresence with `--swap-deployment`, enter:

 `telepresence --swap-deployment $DEPLOYMENT_NAME`

 where $DEPLOYMENT_NAME is the name of your existing deployment.

-This will spawn a shell.
-In the shell, start up your service.
-You can then make edits to your source code locally, save, and see the changes take effect immediately.
+Running this command spawns a shell.
+In the shell, start your service.
+You can then make edits to the source code locally, save, and see the changes take effect immediately.
 You can also run your service in a debugger, or any other local development tool.

 {% endcapture %}